-West Nile virus is a Flavivirus spread by certain species of mosquitoes.
-It is the most predominant mosquito borne disease in California, and is endemic in the state, which means it’s always present in the environment as it cycles between mosquitoes and a wide variety of bird species.
-Humans and other animals like horses are also susceptible but do not contribute to the disease cycle.
+West Nile virus is the most pervasive threat in California.
+The virus is always present in the environment as it cycles between mosquitoes and a wide variety of bird species.
+In other words, WNV is endemic to where we live.

 How is the virus spread locally to humans?

 The southern house mosquito (Culex quinquefasciatus) is the region's most common vector of West Nile virus.
 Only certain species of mosquitoes can transmit the virus (a Flavivirus).
 There is no evidence that the Aedes mosquitoes in L.A.
 County can spread West Nile virus.